• Skip to main content

 Close up on a wooden board filled with slices of banana bread.

-Hope you enjoy this 5-ingredient banana bread!
+Hope you enjoy this 5-ingredient vegan banana bread!
+Let me know how it turned out! ❤️

-• Ultra healthy and made without any added oil or refined white sugar.
+• Ultra healthy and made without any added oil or refined white sugar

-• Versatile: can be flavored so many ways.
+• Versatile: can be flavored so many ways

-• Great for breakfast, snacking or add vegan chocolate chips to turn it into a tasty dessert.
+• Great for breakfast, snacking or add vegan chocolate chips to turn it into a tasty dessert

 • Perfect recipe for your overripe bananas!